 The dramatic upsurge of ordinary spam, and especially e-mail viruses, in 2003 has prompted LincMad.com to implement much more aggressive anti-spam filtering.
 As a result, some legitimate e-mail will inevitably be rejected by the filters.

-Requests for "whitelisting" and other concerns about the LincMad filters may be addressed to <lincmadbounce a-t telecom-digest d-o-t zzn d-o-t com> (To prevent harvesting by spammers, that address is not a clickable link.)
-Please include the full text of the bounce message, especially if it ends with a four-letter code such as ZXCV.
+Requests for “whitelisting” and other concerns about the LincMad filters may be addressed to the “contact” address.
+Please include the full text of the bounce message, especially if it contains a four-letter code such as ZXCV or Y-ZXCV-J3K.

 You may be angry that LincMad.com is blocking your e-mail, especially if it is blocked with a notation such as “Rejected as spam.”
 However, that does not give you any right to sue me, even if you are not sending any spam.
 Remember, unless you have a signed written contract with me that says I have an obligation to accept your e-mail, I can reject it for any reason I please, no matter how capricious or wrong-headed that reason might be.
 Everyone who receives e-mail at any LincMad.com address has explicitly agreed that the administrator may block any e-mail traffic at whim.
 Since LincMad.com does not publicly distribute its blacklist, you have no claim for libel.